shinziling/CollegeNote/content/Stuff/Git.md

 ## Now to initialize a local git repository
 1. First create a folder/directory where you would initialize git
-	- You can create a folder using the terminal if you would like with the following command then `cd` into the folder you just made
+	- You can create a folder using the terminal if you would like with the following command.
+Then use `cd` to enter the folder you just made
 ```bash
 mkdir [folder_name] # Make a directory
 cd [folder_name]    # change directory